ocaml/ocaml.org/data/rss/janestreet/why-gadts-matter-for-performance.md

 <p>When GADTs (<a href="http://en.wikipedia.org/wiki/Generalized_algebraic_data_type">Generalized Algebraic Data
 Types</a>) landed in
-OCaml, I wasn’t particularly happy about it.
+OCaml, I wasn&rsquo;t particularly happy about it.
 I assumed that it was the kind of nonsense you get when you let compiler writers design your programming language.</p>